WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

   return rock     # return the rock to the function caller
 ```

-So now we can create a rock by writing the following code:
+So now we can create a rock by writing one or other of the following bits of code:

 ```python
 rock = create_rock("left")